Inedo/inedo-docs/Content/proget/feeds/rpm/howto-rpm-publish.md

 ## Step 4: Publish Your Package to ProGet

 To publish your package to your ProGet RPM feed, you can use [pgutil](/docs/proget/api/pgutil).

-pgutil will require some [minor configuration](/docs/proget/api/pgutil#sources) before use.
+This will require some [minor configuration](/docs/proget/api/pgutil#sources) before use.
 This includes setting up your ProGet instance and API key as a source by running:

 ```bash
 $ pgutil sources add --name=Default --url=«proget-url» --api-key=«api-key»